-- to a complex relationship between tidal range and horizontal velocities at different frequencies.
-The authors argue that none of the current theories can completely reproduce the difference in response between the solstice and equinox.
-Subsequent work by King et al. (2010), using the same dataset, however showed that in fact the model presented by Gudmundsson (2007) could explain these observations and was consistent with a nonlinear sliding law with m = 3. - A study by Doake et al. (2002) of the Brunt Ice Shelf has also been cited to explain tidal response in ice streams (Murray et al., 2007; Aðalgeirsdóttir et al., 2008).
-Variations in basal friction from sub-ice ocean currents driven by the tides was proposed as a mechanism to induce lateral movement of the Ice Shelf at tidal frequencies and it was inferred that these motions would pull or push against the adjacent ice streams, - thereby causing variations in horizontal velocities at the same frequency.
-Although this explanation for the motion of ice shelves has since been discounted (Makinson et al., 2012), the back stress arising from these motions will still affect the ice streams, but this cannot explain longer period frequencies which are not large in the ice shelf.
+A study by Doake et al. (2002) of the Brunt Ice Shelf has also been cited to explain tidal response in ice streams (Murray et al., 2007; Aðalgeirsdóttir et al., 2008).
+Variations in basal friction from sub-ice ocean currents driven by the tides were proposed as a mechanism to induce lateral movement of the ice shelf at tidal frequencies, and it was inferred that these motions would pull or push against the adjacent ice streams, thereby causing variations in horizontal velocities at the same frequency.
+Although this explanation for the motion of ice shelves has since been discounted (Brunt, 2008; Makinson et al., 2012; Brunt and MacAyeal, 2014), the back stress arising from these motions will still affect the ice streams, but this cannot explain longer-period frequencies which are not large in the ice shelf.

 Another theory suggested by Aðalgeirsdóttir et al. (2008) is that basal melting near the grounding line, affecting subglacial pressure, might lead to some ice stream modulation at tidal frequencies as warmer water is transported to the grounding line by tidal currents.
-This idea seems unlikely to have any measurable impact on ice stream velocity however considering the typical magnitude of melting at daily or fortnightly time scales.
+This idea seems unlikely to have any measurable impact on ice stream velocity however considering the typical magnitude of melting at daily or fortnightly timescales.

-Gudmundsson (2007) first proposed the link to a nonlinear basal sliding law and initial modelling efforts confirmed that a simple conceptual model including this process with m = 3 in the sliding law could produce the observed fortnightly variations in horizontal velocity.
-An extension of this work, in which ice was modelled as a non-linear visco-elastic medium and including all components of the equilibrium equation, further strengthened the argument (Gudmundsson, 2011).
+Gudmundsson (2007) first proposed the link to a nonlinear basal sliding law, and initial modelling efforts confirmed that a simple conceptual model including this process with m = 3 in the sliding law could produce the observed fortnightly variations in horizontal velocity.
+An extension of this work, in which ice was modelled as a nonlinear viscoelastic medium and including all components of the equilibrium equation, further strengthened the argument (Gudmundsson, 2011).
 Work by King et al. (2011) showed that the same mechanism can reproduce ice stream velocity fluctuations from 4 h to 183 days observed in longer data series.
-A modeling study of the Bindschadler Ice

-Stream, forced primarily by diurnal rather than semidiurnal tidal constituents, further confirmed that a stress exponent m > 1 is needed but found that a value of 15 provided a better fit to the observed velocities (Walker et al., 2012).
-Some of the differences may be due to different model assumptions, for example the modeling study by Walker et al. (2012) solved a reduced set of equilibrium equations not including flexure stresses.
-According to the model by Gudmundsson (2011), flexure stresses can contribute to the 15 tidal modulation in flow.
+A modelling study of the Bindschadler ice stream, forced primarily by diurnal rather than semidiurnal tidal constituents, further confirmed that a stress exponent m > 1 is needed but found that a value of 15 provided a better fit to the observed velocities (Walker et al., 2012).
+Some of the differences may be due to different model assumptions; for example, the modelling study by Walker et al. (2012) solved a reduced set of equilibrium equations not including flexure stresses.
+According to the model by Gudmundsson (2011), flexure stresses can contribute to the tidal modulation in flow.